Jaco25PL/React-TS-Redux-Test/README.md

-# Techinal Test using REACT - REDUX - TYPESCRIPT
+# Techinal Test using REACT - TYPESCRIPT

 **In this test, we fetched a hundred users from the API (https://randomuser.me/) and displayed them in a table with some actions**